Bauer K's 10, Muncy has 3 hits as Dodgers blank Marlins 7-0 - WHIZ News

+The win capped a busy day for the Dodgers — who also received bad news after the game.
+Shortstop Corey Seager is headed to the injured list after he broke his right hand in the fifth inning when he was hit in the right hand by Ross Detwiler.

+Earlier Saturday, a person with knowledge of the deal told The Associated Press the Dodgers are signing veteran first baseman Albert Pujols to a major league deal.
+Los Angeles also made a trade during the game when they acquired infielder Yoshitomo Tsutsugo from the Tampa Bay Rays.

-The reigning NL Cy Young Award winner improved to 4-2 as he allowed only two hits and three baserunners.
-The right-hander retired the last 11 Marlins hitters he faced as only one baserunner reached second base.
+Bauer (4-2) allowed only two hits and three baserunners.
+The reigning NL Cy Young Award winner retired the last 11 Marlins hitters he faced as only one runner reached second base.

-It is the third time in nine starts this season that Bauer has gone at least seven innings.
+It was the third time in nine starts this season that the right-hander has gone at least seven innings.
 He threw 113 pitches, including 71 for strikes, marking the fourth time in the last five starts he has thrown at least 103 pitches.

+“I knew before the game I was going to have real good stuff,” Bauer said.
+“My velocity was good, the game plan was good.
+That’s a pretty good combination when everything is going well.”

+Bauer — who leads the National League with 77 strikeouts and 57 1/3 innings pitched — struck out six his first time through the Marlins’ lineup and all 10 of his punchouts came in the first four innings.
+He said he fell behind some hitters in the later innings, which limited how he could attack hitters.

 Muncy had his second three-hit game of the season.
 The first baseman extended Los Angeles’ lead to 3-0 in the fifth with an RBI single.
 He is 8 for 14 with seven RBIs during the homestand and has raised his batting average 42 points to .261.